Mythixz/Mythixz/README.md

 ## 🔄 Last Activity
-Attended the AI Skills for Developers with Azure AI and GitHub Copilot workshop on June 30, 2025, at SCBX NEXT TECH (Siam Paragon).
+Workshop on Azure AI, GitHub Copilot & Trustworthy AI – SCBX NEXT TECH (Jun 30, 2025)
 The session focused on building machine learning models using Azure AI and understanding how tools like GitHub Copilot and Azure AI Foundry work together.

 ---